How I made KOVA more accessible by centralizing tournament information beyond Instagram

 Ease of Use

-User’s thought the prototype was intuitive and easy to navigate.
+User’s thought prototype was intuitive with minor recs for improvement

 Future Iterations